rolkin/Demure/README.md

 [Screenshots](http://imgur.com/a/5EjFr)

+### Upcoming Features

+- Addition of Xfce Window Manager theming
+- Widget files to be cleaned up and condensed

 ### Manual Installation

 For an individual user's usage: download and extract the contents to your themes directory (ie, "/home/user/.themes/")